 The academic program at USMA has evolved in response to the needs of the Army and trends in higher education.
 USMA's balanced offering of courses in the arts and sciences leads to a Bachelor of Science degree for all cadets and builds a solid foundation for future graduate study.
 The core curriculum incorporates 26 courses equally balanced between the arts and sciences; it provides the foundation for the academic program and the broad knowledge necessary for achieving success as a commissioned military officer.
-The core curriculum also provides an opportunity for academic specialization.
 There are currently 65 optional majors and 68 fields of study.
 They cover virtually all the liberal arts, science and engineering disciplines one would expect to find in highly selective colleges and universities.
 More than 75 percent of all cadets elect a major whereas others elect a field of study.
 Cadets electing to take less than the prescribed number of courses required for majors may enroll under the field of study program.
-Since USMA requires all cadets to graduate with a Bachelor of Science degree, non-engineering majors must take three engineering courses in an engineering discipline.
+Since USMA requires all cadets to graduate with a Bachelor of Science degree, non-engineering majors must take three engineering courses in an engineering discipline of their choice.
 These cadets are referred to as a "Sequencer."